atedstone/gnssice/README.md

 If this is your first time using this package to process GNSS data, suggest reading the HISLIDE data user guide before continuing further.

+## Sticky - main differences between Leica and GVT systems

+Leica:

+- GPS only, therefore IGS FINAL sp3 sufficient
+- RINEX2 sufficient, therefore TEQC still works

+GVT:

+- Multi-constellation, so need multi-c sp3 files
+- RINEX3 files, so need to use gfzrnx
+- Need to tell TRACK which signals to use (with obs_file)
+- Need to tell TRACK which constellations to use (with tr_gnss)

 ## Sticky - Level-0 to Level-1 processing only: octopus.unil.ch quick-start

 Setup two terminals.
 Use the first terminal for processing.